nextbreakpoint/freeimage4java/README.md

     OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## Generate JNI library's code
+## Generate JNI code

-We use docker for generating JNI library's code.
+We use docker for generating JNI code.

-    Before you continue install docker on your system.
+    Before you continue install docker on your system

 Create base image: